genomicsclass/leanpub/manuscript/getting_started.md

 The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/intro/getting_started.Rmd).

 The first homework assignment is to complete an R tutorial to familiarize yourself with the basics of programming and R syntax.
+To follow this book you should be familiar with the difference between lists (including data frames) and numeric vectors, for-loops, how to create functions, and how to use the `sapply` and `replicate` functions.

 If you are already familiar with R you can skip to the next section.

-*Homework 0*:  Go through the [swirl](http://swirlstats.com/)
- tutorial, which teaches you R programming and data science interactively, at your own pace, and in the R console.
+Otherwise, you should go through the [swirl](http://swirlstats.com/) tutorial, which teaches you R programming and data science interactively, at your own pace, and in the R console.
 Once you have R installed you can install `swirl` and run it the following way:

 ```r